 Receivables are initially stated at fair value, including transaction costs.
 Receivables are subsequently revalued at amortized cost based on the effective interest method, without deducting impairment losses.
-Provisions are determined on the basis of individual assessment of the receivables.
+Provisions are determined on the basis of individual assessment of the recoverability of the receivables.